swift-android-sdk/swift-android-sdk/README.md

 # Swift cross-compilation SDK bundle for Android

-The patches used to build this SDK bundle are open-source and listed below.
+The patches used to build this SDK bundle are open source and listed below.
 I maintain [a daily CI on github Actions](https://github.com/finagolfin/swift-android-sdk/actions?query=event%3Aschedule) that [cross-compiles the SDK bundle from the release and development source branches of the Swift toolchain for AArch64, armv7, and x86_64, builds several Swift